zydplatform/GS1_WebApp/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Planet Systems Uganda via [ceo@planetsystems.co](mailto:ceo@planetsystems.co).
+If you discover a security vulnerability within GS1 Uganda Web Project, please send an e-mail to Planet Systems Uganda via [ceo@planetsystems.co](mailto:ceo@planetsystems.co).
 All security vulnerabilities will be promptly addressed.

 ## License